Skip to content

 Indicator Primary Use Typical Use Cases

-Pentarch v1.0 Reversal events, regime Event-driven trading
+Pentarch v1.0 Reversal events, regime Event-driven analysis

-Janus Atlas v1.0 Levels, structure Entry/exit precision
+Janus Atlas v1.0 Levels, structure Level-based precision

-Omnideck v1.0 Complete analysis All-in-one traders
+OmniDeck v1.0 Complete analysis All-in-one analysis

 Augury Grid v1.0 Multi-symbol scan Watchlist management